user_driver_emulated_mock/

 257

-258 /// Returns [`GuestMemory`] accessor to the second half of underlying memory.
+258 /// Returns [`GuestMemory`] accessor to the underlying memory.
 Reports base_iova as 0 if `allow_dma` switch is enabled.

 261 }